-I loved the The Serpent Mother, direct from Burning Man, and I stood for several minutes as the buildings on Flinders Street lit up with iconic images that took revelers on a trip down memory lane.
+I loved The Serpent Mother, direct from Burning Man, and I stood for several minutes as the buildings on Flinders Street lit up with iconic images that took revelers on a trip down memory lane.

-Quirky Melbourne delivers with weird things to do in Melbourne… you’ve just got to stay awake to experience it!
+Quirky Melbourne delivers weird things to do in Melbourne… you’ve just got to stay awake to experience it!

 27. Shop at Chadstone